DENIED DISABILITY? 1-844-4-DISABILITY

 What Causes Depression at the Workplace?

 Depression is a serious issue for both Canadian employers and employees.
-Results from a 2002 Canadian Community Health Survey (CCHS) on mental health and well-being highlighted some key reasons why certain careers may be particularly depression-inducing which included factors related to the working environment, the nature of the job, or elements of the job that make it more likely for an individual to develop depression as well as other issues such as:
+Results from a 2002 Canadian Community Health Survey (CCHS) on mental health and well-being highlighted some key reasons why certain careers may be particularly depression-inducing, which included factors related to the working environment, the nature of the job, or elements of the job that make it more likely for an individual to develop depression as well as other issues such as:

 Age: employees between the ages of 25-44 are more than twice as likely to develop depression as older colleagues.
 While it’s difficult to prove why this might be, younger employees often lack the experience to handle stressful situations and may not be adequately supported at work.
 They are also more likely asked to fill low-income,